<< Yesterday

 2004 With the second of his two singles, a ground ball through the box, Ichiro Suzuki breaks the major league record for hits in a single season.
 The third-inning historic safety by the Mariner outfielder from Japan surpasses George Sisler's 84-year-old mark of 257 hits established in 1920 with the St. Louis Browns.

-2005 The Royals, after a 10-1 drubbing by the Blue Jays at the Rogers Centre in Toronto, establish a team record with their 105th defeat this season.
+2005 After a 10-1 loss to the Blue Jays at the Rogers Centre in Toronto, the Royals establish a team record with their 105th defeat this season.
 Kansas City, which owns the worst record in the majors this year after losing 104 games last season, has reached the dubious century mark in three of the previous four seasons.

 2006 Joe Mauer becomes the first catcher in the American League to win a batting title and lead the majors in hitting.
 The Twins backstop's .347 batting average outpaces Freddie Sanchez (.344) of the Pirates.